Eenrics/git-fem/README.md

 - `git pull --rebase` or `git pull --rebase <remote-name> <branch-name>`: fetch and rebase the remote branch to the current branch.
 - `git branch --set-upstream-to=<remote-name>/<branch-name> <branch-name>`: will set the upstream branch to the remote branch.
 - `git config --add --global pull.rebase true`: will set the default pull to rebase globally.

+# Stash
+- stash is a stack of temporary changes.
+- `git stash`: will stash the changes.
+- `git stash -m "<message>"`: will stash the changes with a message.
+- `git stash list`: will show the list of stashes.
+- `git stash show [--index <index>]`: will show the stash.
+- `git stash pop`: will apply the stash and remove it from the stash list.
+- `git stash pop --index <index>`: will apply the stash and remove it from the stash list.
+- We can use the stash to move the changes to another branch or to pull the changes from another branch and pop the stash.

+# Merge Conflicts
+- merge conflicts occur when two branches diverge and git cannot automatically merge them.
+- `git status` will show the files with conflicts with the message `both modified`.
+- `git diff` will show the changes in the file.
+- `git diff --base` will show the base file. `git diff --ours` will show the changes in the current branch. `git diff --theirs` will show the changes in the branch you are merging.
+- after resolving the conflicts, `git add <file>` will resolve the conflict. `git status` will not show anything as there is no change. `git commit` will commit the changes or `git merge --continue` will continue the merge.